Dash-Industry-Forum/DASH-IF-IOP/DASH-IF-IOP.bs.md

 In a static MPD, the last period SHALL have a `Period@duration`.
 In a dynamic MPD, the last period MAY lack a `Period@duration`, in which case it SHALL be considered to have an unlimited duration.

 In a static MPD, `MPD@mediaPresentationDuration` SHALL be present.

-In a dynamic MPD, `MPD@mediaPresentationDuration` SHALL be present if the content of the MPD will no longer be updated and SHALL NOT be present if the content of the MPD might be updated.
+In a dynamic MPD, `MPD@mediaPresentationDuration` SHALL be present if the following conditions are true and SHALL NOT be present otherwise:

+1. The last period has a `Period@duration`.
+1. No new [=media segment=] references will be added to the [=MPD=] in the future (either in the form of new periods or extension of existing periods).

-Note: Publishing a dynamic MPD that will not be updated enables a service to schedule the availability of content that has already been fully generated (e.g. a finished live event or a scheduled playback of existing content).
+Note: Publishing a dynamic MPD that will not receive any new [=media segment=] references enables a service to schedule the availability of content that has already been fully generated (e.g. a finished live event or a scheduled playback of existing content).

 When present, `MPD@mediaPresentationDuration` SHALL accurately indicate the duration between the zero point on the [=MPD timeline=] and the end of the last [=period=].